bgroveben/DjangoPlay2Learn/README.md

 You should be using Python and Django to add the backend.
 You can use the JavaScript games you've created in previous projects.

+???
+Switch back to sqlite3 ???

 NEXT:
 REVIEWS:
-https://docs.djangoproject.com/en/4.1/intro/tutorial03/
+Try using models and views from games app. https://docs.djangoproject.com/en/4.1/intro/tutorial03/ -- Comment action – handles posting comments to a given entry. generate id for games and reviews when they are submitted

+REVIEWS -- SUBMIT FORM AND RECORD COMMENT AND VOTES Lesson 2:22 Creating and Updating Jokes
+/jokes/ ~= /users/
+set up slugs
+check models -> Joke Model = Review Model -> question=game, answer=comment
+                JokeListView = ReviewListView
+                JokeVoteAdmin -> 'joke' = 'review'

 Login and Registration: 25%
 DONE (10%) Users can register.